jie65535/AssetStudio/README.md

 Use **File->Load file** or **File->Load folder**.

-When AssetStudio loads AssetBundles, it decompresses and reads it directly in memory, which may cause a large amount of memory to be used.
+When ArknightsStudio loads AssetBundles, it decompresses and reads it directly in memory, which may cause a large amount of memory to be used.
 You can use **File->Extract file** or **File->Extract folder** to extract AssetBundles to another folder, and then read.

 ### Extract/Decompress AssetBundles

 Use **File->Extract file** or **File->Extract folder**.

-### Export Assets, Live2D models
+### Export Assets

 Use **Export** menu.